buildkite/agent-stack-k8s/DEVELOPMENT.md

 ## Cleanup

 In general, for successful tests, pipelines will be deleted automatically.
-However, for unsuccessful tests, then will remain after then end of the test job to allow you to debug them.
+However, for unsuccessful tests, they will remain after the end of the test job to allow you to debug them.

-To do clean them up, run:
+To clean them up, run:

 ```bash
 just cleanup-orphans
 ```

-For this to work, you will need a Buildkite API token with GraphQL enabled and these REST API scopes also enabled:
+For this to work, you will need a Buildkite API token with GraphQL enabled and the following REST API scopes also enabled:

 - `read_artifacts`
 - `write_pipelines`